HCAHPS 101: What HCAHPS Surveys mean for hospitals

 How does my organization conduct HCAHPS Survey?

-If your hospital is required to participate in HCAHPS, a CMS-approved survey vendor such as Press Ganey can advise you on the necessary steps to administer your HCAHPS surveys and ensure your company leaders are up-to-date on all important regulatory announcements.
+If your hospital is required to participate in HCAHPS, a CMS-approved survey vendor like Press Ganey can advise you on the necessary steps to administer your HCAHPS surveys and ensure your company leaders are up to date on all important regulatory announcements.
 Press Ganey provides digital, mail, and phone survey delivery tools, consulting solutions, industry-leading expertise, and compliance management to help hospitals meet requirements and work toward improving HCAHPS scores.

 How do HCAHPS scores benefit patients?